russellballestrini/foxbot/README.rst

 ================

 Note
- We suggest running foxbot in a gnu screen session
+ We suggest running foxbot in a gnu screen session or tmux.
+ Otherwise, you could build a service for it.

 help::